lsgs/redcap-designate-form-display-logic/README.md

 ********************************************************************************
 ## Summary

+View and edit Form Display Logic rules using a focused context:
+- by Instrument in the Online Designer table of instruments
-View and edit Form Display Logic (FDL) rules by Event and Instrument via the "Designate Instruments to My Events" page.
+- by Event and Instrument on the Designate Instruments to My Events page

 ## Configuration